Providing Information about Pediatric Uses of Medical Devices - Guidance for Industry and Food and Drug Administration Staff

 For questions regarding this document, contact Sheila Brown (for HDE-related questions) or Premarket Approval (PMA) Staff at 301-796-5640 and CBER’s Office of Communication, Outreach and Development at 1-800-835-4709 or 301-827-1800.

 Additional copies are available from the Internet.
-You may also send an e-mail request to firstname.lastname@example.org to receive an electronic copy of the guidance or send a fax request to 301-827-8149 to receive a hard copy.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
 Please use the document number (1801) to identify the guidance you are requesting.

 Additional copies of this guidance document are also available from the Center for Biologics Evaluation and Research (CBER), Office of Communication, Outreach and Development (HFM-40), 1401 Rockville Pike, Suite 200N, Rockville, MD 20852-1448, or by calling 1-800-835-4709 or 301-827-1800, or by e-mail at email@example.com, or from the Internet at http://www.fda.gov/BiologicsBloodVaccines/GuidanceComplianceRegulatoryInformation/default.htm